wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-sql-performance.md

 For D-series, Dv2-series, and G-series VMs, the temporary drive on these VMs is SSD-based.
 If your workload makes heavy use of TempDB (e.g. for temporary objects or complex joins), storing TempDB on the **D** drive could result in higher TempDB throughput and lower TempDB latency.

-For VMs that support Premium Storage (DS-series, DSv2-series, and GS-series), we recommend storing TempDB and/or Buffer Pool Extensions on a disk that supports Premium Storage with read caching enabled.
+For VMs that support Premium Storage  (DS-series, DSv2-series, and GS-series)  (DS-series) , we recommend storing TempDB and/or Buffer Pool Extensions on a disk that supports Premium Storage with read caching enabled.
 There is one exception to this recommendation; if your TempDB usage is write-intensive, you can achieve higher performance by storing TempDB on the local **D** drive, which is also SSD-based on these machine sizes.

 ### Data disks